Debajyoti0-0/ToriFY/README.md

 ## ℹ️ ToriFY

 ToriFY is a tool to Automate [anonsurf] and [macchanger] to redirect all the traffic in your device to TOR and spoof your mac address within a one click.
-And it also can change your IP in a certain amount for an example every 1 or 10s.
+And it also can change your IP in a certain amount for an example every 1s or [x]s.

 ![alt text](https://github.com/Debajyoti0-0/ToriFY/blob/main/img/1650502.jpg)